Boating Under the Influence (BUI) Lawyer

-Our firm has handled BUI cases in Orange County (from Newport Harbor), and in San Bernardino County (from Lake Havasu, and the Colorado River).
+Our firm has handled BUI cases in Orange County Superior Court (from Newport Harbor, and from Dana Point Harbor), and in Riverside and San Bernardino counties (from Lake Havasu, and the Colorado River).

 Boating Under the Influence Laws:

 California Harbors & Navigation Code 655 is the Boating Under the Influence (BUI) statute.
-Specifically, Harbors and Navigation Code 655b states that you may not operate a boat, water skis, an aquaplane, or
+Like the California laws against driving under the influence (DUI), CA Harbors and Navigation Code 655b states that you may not operate a boat, water skis, an aquaplane, or

 any similar equipment (such as a jet ski), while under the influence of alcohol and/or drugs.